flub78/multitenant/doc/development/gui.md

 Same thing, it is not necessarily a good idea to multiply action buttons on the table view.
 Better to have a select box and global actions on the selection.

 In fact the choice between selection checkbox and global actions and individual actions on each item heavily depends on the most frequent use cases.
-Is it more frequent a apply action to one element, or globally.
+Is it more frequent a apply action to one element, or globaly.

 For example, phpmyadmin supports global editing and then open a form with several resources displayed sequentially.
 It is a little weird.

 Note that AWS has no actions attached to a resource, only global actions applied to the selection.
 But systematically a way to access to the show view.

 And the show view itself has an actions dropdown menu for actions to be applied to this unique resource.

+My previous projet had small icons for button action to edit and delete.
+Compared to a select checkbox coumn, it was not really taking significantly more space but there was no support for group actions.